Cooking with CBD oil is a relatively new occurrence.

 Wait for the Effects.

-While using CBD as a cooking oil, you must be very patient with the effects.
+While using CBD as cooking oil, you must be very patient with the effects.
 CBD oil takes a longer digestion and absorption time than a tincture.
-As CBD undergoes rapid first pass metabolism, its potency and effects will be decreased definitely.
+As CBD undergoes rapid first-pass metabolism, its potency and effects will be decreased definitely.

 Choose Quality Oil.

 Quality matters.
-While choosing CBD oil, choose high quality product that fits the best standards and shows the best effects.
+While choosing CBD oil, choose a high-quality product that fits the best standards, and shows the best effects.

 Check for Drug or Food Interactions.

 CBD oil may interact with any other food or drug you are taking e.g. take caution while using CBD oil with alcohol.
 If you are hosting a party and serving food cooked in CBD oil, tell your guests in advance as CBD can interact with medication.